Arizona Car Insurance [Rates + Cheap Coverage Guide]

-Your credit history can work for you or against you when it comes to the cost of your car insurance in Arizona.
+Your credit score can work for you or against you when it comes to the cost of your car insurance in Arizona.
 Let’s see which companies have the best rates, no matter your credit history:

 |Company||Annual Rate with Poor Credit||Annual Rate with Fair Credit||Annual Rate with Good Credit|

 Looks like Geico wins out again, having the best rates no matter your credit history.